Dina Mired: Personal life

 Princess Dina married Prince Mired bin Ra'ad, the son of Prince Ra'ad bin Zeid and Princess Majda Ra'ad.
-They have three children: Princess Shirin (born 19 May 1993), Prince Rakan (born 20 November 1995), and Prince Jafar (born 4 September 2002).
+They have three children: Princess Shirin (born 19 May 1993, married to Jafer Mohammed Nabulsi on 4 October 2021), Prince Rakan (born 20 November 1995), and Prince Jafar (born 4 September 2002).
 After her son, Rakan, was diagnosed with leukemia in 1997, she was inspired to advocate for cancer research, control, and prevention.